Welcome to the Unity Blog

-Frida Kahlo: Empowering Women through Art and Resilience
+Frida Kahlo: Empowering Women Through Art, Resilience, and Mexican Culinary Heritage

 Arriving in Detroit Michigan 1932